 those ‘Farley’s Follies’ were among my first philatelic

-purchases, from one who actually obtain those from the
+purchases, from one who actually obtain those from the post office back then.

 Over the years, knowledge about the man has been learned.
 Surprisingly, Farley----who stated numerous times that he did not collect stamps----had an established and nationally career in politics and later with Coca-Cola.
 My humble and poor endeavor here at a ‘philatelic gem’ is submitted to the distinguished and enlightened members of the Redwood Empire Collectors Club (RECC) and others, to add, to supplement, or just to inform more about Farley, the man, rather than his ‘Follies’